 · Application deadline: February 1.

-· Applications are available for pick up in Dr. Rick Chamberlin’s office (HUM 310-A) and the Study Abroad Office (Center for Student Engagement, Mund)
+· Applications are available for pick up in Dr. Rick Chamberlin’s office (HUM 310-A) and the Center for Global Education

 · $200 program deposit is due with acceptance, non-refundable after February 1.